sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 <img src="image-20210320160316683.png" width="330" height="600">

-There are other interesting cases in the `FBClassStrongLayoutTests.mm` , the ivar type could be structure or block, and it could be weak as well.
+There are other interesting cases in the [FBClassStrongLayoutTests.mm](https://github.com/facebook/FBRetainCycleDetector/blob/master/FBRetainCycleDetectorTests/FBClassStrongLayoutTests.mm), the ivar type could be structure or block, and it could be weak as well.

 ### References to associated objects